Gamerdudee/holmes-enforcement-model/docs/declaratory-entity-immunities.md

 > Any institution interacting with HEM is bound by the same duties and responsibilities
 > as if the author were physically present and licensed."

-🛡️ This means Mr. Holmes cannot be penalized for:
+🛡️ Mr. Holmes cannot be penalized for:
 - Submitting AI-assisted legal doctrine
 - Using simulation logic to expose systemic risk
-- Testing for clause response without direct litigation
+- Testing clause response without direct litigation

 ---